Skip to main content

 • grinding

-Players find the grinding aspect of Aerea to be tedious and unchallenging, with lengthy achievement requirements that detract from the game's enchanting premise and musical charm.
-The overall gameplay is criticized for its dull combat and unbalanced difficulty, leading to a frustrating experience for completionists.
+Players find the grinding aspect of Aerea to be tedious and unchallenging, with lengthy achievement requirements that detract from the overall experience.
+The game's enchanting premise is overshadowed by its dull combat and unbalanced difficulty, leading to a sense of frustration rather than engagement.
+Overall, the grind feels more like a chore than a rewarding challenge.

 • “Additionally, Aerea includes achievements that cater to completionists but often devolve into tedious and lengthy grinds devoid of challenge.”